R&D Tax Credits Explained

 Avoid costly mistakes by working with randd

-• Minimised risk of enquiries and claim rejection – randd’s enquiry rate with HMRC is just 3% compared to the industry average of 20%
+• Minimised risk of enquiries or claim rejection – randd’s HMRC enquiry rate is just 3%, compared to the industry average of 20%.

-• Substantially more R&D tax relief than you would benefit from through an external accountant, alternative agent or self-submission.
+• Substantially more R&D tax relief than you would typically receive through an external accountant, agent, or self-submission.

 The randd research and development tax claim process